basho/basho_docs/source/languages/en/riak/dev/using/application-guide.md

 Riak Search provides you with [Apache Solr](http://lucene.apache.org/solr/)-powered full-text indexing and querying on top of the scalability, fault tolerance, and operational simplicity of Riak.
-Our motto for Riak Search: "Write it like Riak.
+Our motto for Riak Search: **Write it like Riak.
-Query it like Solr."
+Query it like Solr**.
 That is, you can store objects in Riak [[like normal|The Basics]] and run full-text queries on those objects later on using the Solr API.